 - The flavor – is amazing.

-1. Take one pound of high-quality butter and place in sauce pan.
-This is the kind of butter I used…
+Take one pound of high-quality butter and place in sauce pan.
+I used Kerrygold and highly recommend.

 (you can see how there is a layer of milk solids at the bottom of the pan)